karlomijaljevic/backup-manager/README.md

 is specified using the `-b` or `--backup` option.
 This can also be achieved by setting the `BACKUP_DB` environment variable.

-The username and password for the database can be specified using the `-u` and `-p` options, respectively.
+The username and password for the database can be specified using the `-u` or `--username` and `-p` or `--password` options, respectively.
 If not specified, the default username and password will be used.

 The directory to be indexed is specified as the first argument.
 The command will recursively traverse the directory and add all files and subdirectories to the